dedoai/ddai-web-site/content/en/contacts.md

 ---
 title: "Get in Touch with dedoAI"
-meta_title: "Get in Touch with dedoAI"
+meta_title: "Contacts - dedoAi"
-description: "this is meta description"
+description: "Get in Touch with dedoAI"
 draft: false

 t1: "Whether you're curious about our technology, interested in partnering with us, or simply have questions about the future of data, we're here to answer all your inquiries.
 Our team is dedicated to fostering open communication and collaboration with our community, potential partners, and anyone interested in the dedoAI project."